Washington region officials open more coronavirus testing centers as hospitals stagger under demand

 D.C.
 Mayor Muriel E. Bowser (D) on Thursday also offered clarification around the upcoming citywide vaccine mandate, which starting Jan.
 15 will require patrons 12 and older to show proof of vaccination at most businesses.
 Patrons will need to show evidence of one dose starting that day, and two doses beginning Feb.
 15. Those who are 18 and older will also need to present identification as well as proof of vaccinations.

 Patrons can be exempt from the mandate if they provide a medical or religious reason, Bowser said — but those who do will need to also show proof of a negative coronavirus test from within the past 24 hours.
-Asked about businesses who are concerned about enforcing the mandate, or people becoming hostile toward the new rules, Bowser said the city looking for their best effort and acknowledged some people may try to use the exemptions as a way to bypass the mandate.
+Asked about businesses who are concerned about enforcing the mandate, or people becoming hostile toward the new rules, Bowser said the city is looking for their best effort and acknowledged some people may try to use the exemptions as a way to bypass the mandate.
 Officials have also said it’s not incumbent on businesses to prove that a patron’s vaccine card or proof of vaccination is real.

 “If we think we have promoted a foolproof system — or something that people can’t skirt — there is no such system like that,” Bowser said.
 “But we know if we get the majority of people participating, not just in showing their ID but getting vaccinated … then we will be better off as a community.”